google-github-actions/auth/README.md

     token, in seconds.
 This must be specified as the number of seconds with a trailing "s" (e.g. 30s).
 The default value is 1 hour (3600s).
 The maximum value is 1 hour, unless the
-    [`constraints/iam.allowServiceAccountCredentialLifetimeExtension`
+    `constraints/iam.allowServiceAccountCredentialLifetimeExtension`
-    organization policy][orgpolicy-creds-lifetime] is enabled, in which case the maximum value is 12 hours.
+    organization policy is enabled, in which case the maximum value is 12 hours.

 -   `access_token_scopes`: (Optional) List of OAuth 2.0 access scopes to be included in the generated token.
 This is only valid when "token_format" is